haberdashPI/german_track/_research/plans.md

 - change y axis labels for neuarl data near/far
 - use more horizontal space
 - focus on angle for the buildup curve (don't need hit rate)
-- include angle in fig 4 (fig 3 data)
+- include engle in fig 4 (fig 3 data)
 - maybe a difference between neuarl

 - feature plots for fig2 & 3?